List of Legends of Tomorrow characters

 Legends of Tomorrow is an American television series, developed by Greg Berlanti, Marc Guggenheim, Phil Klemmer, and Andrew Kreisberg, based on several characters from DC Comics.
 The series premiered in the United States on January 21, 2016, for The CW television network, and it finished its first season on May 19, 2016.
 The second season premiered in October 2016 and ended in April 2017.
 The third season premiered in October 2017 and concluded in April 2018, while the fourth season premiered in October 2018 and wrapped up in April 2019.
 The fifth season premiered in January 2020 and finished in June 2020.

 Legends of Tomorrows first season follows Time Master Rip Hunter (Arthur Darvill) in his mission to stop Vandal Savage (Casper Crump) from killing his wife and child and destroying the world.
 To help him, he forms a team of Legends consisting of Martin Stein (Victor Garber) and Jefferson Jackson (Franz Drameh) / Firestorm, Ray Palmer / The Atom (Brandon Routh), Sara Lance / White Canary (Caity Lotz), Kendra Saunders / Hawkgirl (Ciara Renée), Carter Hall / Hawkman (Falk Hentschel), Mick Rory / Heat Wave (Dominic Purcell), and Leonard Snart / Captain Cold (Wentworth Miller); with the A.I.
 Gideon (Amy Pemberton) providing assistance.
 By the end of the season, Snart sacrifices himself to save the Legends and Kendra and Carter depart following Savage's defeat.

 The second season focuses on the remaining Legends fixing "aberrations" in time as well as confronting the Legion of Doom, composed of Eobard Thawne / Reverse-Flash (Matt Letscher), Damien Darhk (Neal McDonough), Malcolm Merlyn (John Barrowman) and a time-displaced Snart.
 Along the way, they are joined by historian Nate Heywood / Steel (Nick Zano) and Justice Society of America member Amaya Jiwe / Vixen (Maisie Richardson-Sellers).
 Though the Legends defeat the Legion, they accidentally destroy time and Rip disappears under mysterious circumstances.

 The third season sees the Legends repairing anachronisms across the timestream.
 In addition, they also face opposition from Rip's Time Bureau and a demonic entity called Mallus (John Noble), whose disciple, Nora Darhk (Courtney Ford), has resurrected her father Damien and Amaya's future granddaughter Kuasa (Tracy Ifeachor).
-Though the team loses Stein and Jackson, they gain new allies in computer hacker Zari Tomaz (Tala Ashe), speedster Wally West / Kid Flash (Keiynan Lonsdale), and Time Bureau agents Ava Sharpe (Jes Macallan) and Gary Green (Adam Tsekhman).
+During the crossover storyline "Crisis on Earth-X", Stein is killed; as a result, Jefferson loses his powers and chooses to leave the Legends.
+The team gains new allies in computer hacker Zari Tomaz (Tala Ashe), speedster Wally West / Kid Flash (Keiynan Lonsdale), and Time Bureau agents Ava Sharpe (Jes Macallan) and Gary Green (Adam Tsekhman).
 In the end, Rip dies fighting Mallus while Amaya and Wally depart following the demon's defeat.